-5.C.6 Engage in a range of discussions using active listening skills, posing and responding to specific questions to clarify information.
+- 5.C.6 Engage in a range of discussions using active listening skills, posing and responding to specific questions to clarify information. - 5.C.7 Engage collaboratively to accomplish a common goal or purpose.

 Learners will comprehend, analyze, and evaluate literary and informational texts in various formats, genres, and levels of complexity.